sgmurphy/wordpress-plugins/reviews-feed/README.txt

 Customize your review feeds to look exactly the way you want, so that they blend seamlessly into your site or pop out at your visitors!

 **No Coding Required**
-Choose from tons of built-in Reviews Feed customization options to create a truly unique feed of your Google reviews and Yelp reviews.
+Choose from tons of built-in Reviews Feed customization options to create a truly unique feed of your Yelp and Google reviews.

 **Super simple to set up**
-Once installed, you can be displaying your Google reviews and Yelp reviews in under a minute!
+Once installed, you can be displaying your Yelp and Google reviews in under a minute!
 No confusing steps or registration needed.

 **Mind-blowing Customer Support**
 We understand that sometimes you need help, have issues or just have questions.
 We love our users and strive to provide the best support experience in the business.
-We're experts in the Google reviews and Yelp reviews API and can provide unparalleled service and expertise.
+We're experts in the Yelp and Google reviews API and can provide unparalleled service and expertise.
 If you need support then just let us know and we'll get back to you right away.

 = What can it do? =